87andrewh/WeirdAntiCheatIdeas/README.md

 ### Economic:
 - Measure economic impact of cheaters on current and past games
+- Consider studies on economics of drug industry
 - Convincing community, shareholders, and directors to support us
 - Measuring elasticity of cheat demand
 - Possible to undercut cheat providers?
 Or does supply just create more demand?